 While gin and tonics are firmly a summer drink for me, I wanted to bring my newfound love of gin into the autumn months as well.
 So of course, cranberries.
-I wanted to add a third flavor to tie the gin and cranberries together, and vanilla goes well with both of them, so I turned to Amoretti Madagascar Bourbon Vanilla Bean Syrup.
+I wanted to add a third flavor to tie the gin and cranberries together, and vanilla goes well with both of them, so I turned to vanilla bean coffee syrup.

 To make this Cranberry Vanilla Gin Spritzer, simply grab a cocktail shaker and muddle a piece of orange peel, a few dashes of orange bitters and some fresh cranberries.
 Add some gin, vanilla bean syrup and orange juice and give it a good shake.
 Strain it into a glass over ice, and top with a bit of club soda for fizz.

 P.S.
 Think gin tastes like pine trees?
 That’s cool, I get it.
 Go ahead and use vodka in this cocktail instead.
 I selflessly tested that version for you, and it’s delicious.

 - 1 piece (2 inches) orange peel

 - 1 tablespoon orange juice